‘The Crown’ Season 2 Trailer Teases Drama, Rumors, and Scandal — and We Can’t Wait to Watch!

-If, like us, you’ve been eagerly awaiting the next installment of Netflix’s lavish royal drama The Crown since some time in mid-November, you’ll be pleased to learn that the streaming site has graced us with a brand new trailer for Season 2, promising political wrangling and romantic angst against a tumultuous international backdrop.
+If, like us, you’ve been eagerly awaiting the next installment of Netflix’s lavish royal drama The Crown for months, you’ll be pleased to learn that the streaming site has a trailer for Season 2 (which officially hits Netflix on Friday, Dec.
+8) available, which promises political wrangling and romantic angst against a tumultuous international backdrop.

-Season 1 wasn’t exactly kind to Princess Margaret (as played by Vanessa Kirby), who was forced to give up her romance with the recently divorced Captain Peter Townsend in the interests of royal protocol.
+Season 1 wasn’t exactly kind to Princess Margaret (played by Vanessa Kirby), who was forced to give up her romance with the recently divorced Captain Peter Townsend in the interests of royal protocol.
 Season 2, however, brings her a new love interest in the form of society photographer Antony Armstrong-Jones, better known as Lord Snowden.
-He'll be played by Matthew Goode, who has a form for this sort of thing: the actor was last seen playing another upper-class chap (and eventual husband of Lady Mary) in Downton Abbey.
-We can’t wait to watch the second season!
+We can’t wait to watch the second season starting at midnight tonight!

 Season 2 will again feature Claire Foy (as Queen Elizabeth), Victoria Hamilton (the Queen Mother), and Jeremy Northam (Antony Eden).
 New cast members include Downton Abbey’s Matthew Goode (as Antony Armstrong-Jones), Dexter’s Michael C. Hall (President John F. Kennedy), and Quarry star Jodi Balfour (First Lady Jackie Kennedy).

 Part of this post was written by Katie Rosseinsky and originally appeared on our sister site, Grazia.